Anerkiki/pokemon-island-resort/README.md

 There were **no Errors** or **Contrast Errors** in the Suites Page.

-The alerts in this page were again only caused by 'redundant'/duplicate links from the 'Book Now' buttons at the bottom of each Suite description, which takes you to the booking enquiry form at the bottom of the page, which I am happy with and will leave as it is.
+The Alerts in this page were again only caused by 'redundant'/duplicate links from the 'Book Now' buttons at the bottom of each Suite description, which takes you to the booking enquiry form at the bottom of the page, which I am happy with and will leave as it is.

 |  |  |
 | :---: | :---: |